Men in feminism: Male feminism and pro-feminism

 The feminist movement is divided on whether or not men can be considered feminists.
 Male-exclusionary feminists believe that men can not be true feminists because they do not have the experience of living as a woman, such as facing the discrimination and stereotyping that women do.
-They may also believe that male feminists might have ulterior motives or be insincere ("performative") in their feminism.

 As feminist writer Shira Tarrant has argued, a number of men have engaged with and contributed to feminist movements throughout the history.
 Today, academics like Michael Flood, Michael Messner, and Michael Kimmel are involved with men's studies and pro-feminism.

-There is debate within feminism over whether or not men can be feminists.
 Some feminists, like Simone de Beauvoir in her seminal text The Second Sex, argue that men cannot be feminists because of the intrinsic differences between the sexes.
 Separatist feminists also hold this view, arguing that only by rejecting the masculine perspective entirely can feminism allow women to define themselves on their own terms, and that the involvement of men in the feminist movement will inculcate the values of patriarchy into any social change.
 Some writers hold that men do not suffer the same oppression as women, and as such cannot comprehend women's experience, and as such cannot constructively contribute to feminist movements or concepts.